19 Tools That Can Help You Live Alone With Illness or Disability

 “A mini fridge next to my bed.
 I keep drinks and simple snacks in it so when I’m having a bad day and the kitchen is just too far away there is always something close by to eat or drink so that I can take my medicines,” explained Stephanie Wisheropp.

-Buy the mini fridge featured above for $89 from Walmart.
+Buy the mini fridge featured above for $101.66 from Amazon.

 7. Shower Chair